 Holland is a historian with a particular focus on ancient, classical history.
 He chose dinosaurs over the Bible as a young child.
 He was more taken y Pontius Pilate than Jesus Christ as a teenager.
 The ancient, classical world and likes of Julius Caesar captured his imagination.
 His passion became both avocation and vocation.

 When Holland wrote a book, In the Shadow of the Sword: The Birth of Islam and the Rise of the Global Arab Empire, that painted Islam in a candid and critical light, Holland was criticized and challenged to do a similar history of the assumptions that underlie his worldview.
 The criticism was fair, so he set out to do it.

 His worldview?
 Holland is an atheist and secular humanist.
 His worldview is undergirded with ideas we might call basic human, the right to equality, fair treatment and freedoms that might call unalienable, separation of church and state, the value of scientific endeavor and the social necessity of charity and good will.

 When he set out to write a book tracing these values back to their sources, he was not predisposed to assume where he would find them, though he certainly had assumptions and presuppositions.
-Like the paleontologist sifting through layers of a dig site, though, Holland did his work.
+Like the paleontologist sifting through layers of a dig site, Holland did the painstaking work.

-Beginning with Darius and the great Persian Empire, he sought to uncover the roots of modern western thought from one empire to the next.
-Holland was looking for the roots of ideas that inform the modern western mind.
+Beginning with Darius and the great Persian Empire, he sought to uncover the fossil lineage of modern western thought from one empire to the next.
+Holland was looking for the fossil progression that evolved into ideas that inform the modern western mind.

 He did not focus on the usual events that historians often catalogue.
 He focused on thoughts as they developed and the people who championed them and events as they influenced those thoughts and ideas.